multifreded/hv20/day04/README.md

 #### Hints

-_[These hints were added hours later as it became apparent that the challenge was to difficult for the Easy category.
-I did not have the hints and that circumstance may reflects in my solution.]_
+_[These hints were added hours later as it became apparent that the challenge was too difficult for the Easy category.]_

 1. No internet is required - only the bracelet
 2. The message is encoded in binary